9 StairMaster Benefits, Workouts, and Form Tips

 Is 25‑7‑2 good for weight loss?

-It’s a consistent, time‑boxed routine many people enjoy—which supports adherence.
+It's a consistent, time‑boxed routine many people enjoy—which supports adherence.
 Weight loss still depends on overall activity, nutrition, sleep, and stress.
-To keep your progress honest, track changes in fat vs. muscle with a BodySpec DEXA scan—results in ~15 minutes.
-Book your scan.
+To keep your progress honest, tracking changes in fat vs. muscle with a BodySpec DEXA scan is far more informative than the scale alone.

 Make every climb count